BlackEnd1ess/CrashB_in_python/README.md

 # temporary no Assets and Ressources aviable, need to renamed and encrypted! please keep patience :/ #
 # in meanwhile i will check, how i can make it more easier for you, to get the most of them #

+# Functional Status: not playable, on slower Devices.
+This Problem will fixxed and optimized in meanwhile

 required Modules:
 - ursina
 - imageio